hi-covid-convo/hi-covid-convo.github.io/index.md

 <img src = "./images/milestone3/analyticsTable.png">

-You can view our Statistics page [here](https://cece-convo.xyz/#/analytics).
+You can view our Analytics page [here](https://cece-convo.xyz/#/analytics).
 Please note that in order to view this page you must be logged in on the application.

 # Developer Guide